 More on Richmond, Virginia

 Read our itinerary on how to spend a weekend in Richmond, Virginia.
 We celebrated our 14 year wedding anniversary in Richmond with a stay at the historic Jefferson Hotel.
-It’s the only AAA rated 5 diamond rated hotel in central Virginia.
-So the itinerary is ideally suited for celebrating a special occasion!
+It is the only AAA rated 5 diamond rated hotel in central Virginia.
+So the itinerary is well suited for celebrating a special occasion!

 What do you think of this list of Richmond Virginia restaurants?
 Have a restaurant you would like to add?
 Leave a comment below!